segmentio/segment-docs/src/engage/journeys/event-triggered-journeys.md

 On this page, you'll learn how to create an Event-triggered Journey, configure entry conditions, and apply best practices.

-> info "Event-Triggered Journeys is in Beta"
+> info "Event-Triggered Journeys is in Private Beta"
-> Event-Triggered Journeys is in public beta, and Segment is actively working on this feature.
+> Event-Triggered Journeys is in private beta, and Segment is actively working on this feature.
 Some functionality may change before it becomes generally available.

 ## Overview